-The Trump White House is attempting to lay the groundwork for the public blaming Democrats for the shutdown, but a new snap poll from CNN and pollsters We Poll You So Hard shows that not only will the majority of Americans not blame Democrats for a shutdown, many are hopeful the shutdown will last up to three years.
+The Trump White House is attempting to lay the groundwork for the public blaming Democrats for the shutdown, but a new snap poll from CNN and pollsters We Poll You So Hard shows that not only will the majority of Americans not blame Democrats for a shutdown, many are hopeful the shutdown will last up to two years.

-According to the results of the poll, 60% of Americans would blame the Republicans primarily for the shutdown, but even more astounding is the fact that by the same margin, most Americans would rather the government just stay closed for the next three years when the country holds its next presidential elections.
+According to the results of the poll, 60% of Americans would blame the Republicans primarily for the shutdown, but even more astounding is the fact that by the same margin, most Americans would rather the government just stay closed for the next two years when the country holds its next presidential elections.

 “I’ve never seen a poll like this before,” Susan Malloy of WPYSH told us via Skype this morning.
-“It’s almost like most Americans would rather there by no government for the next three years.
+“It’s almost like most Americans would rather there by no government for the next two years.
 We had a lot of respondents asking us if the president is locked out of the White House during a shutdown, and if not, can we demand Congress do that during shutdowns.”